 Complete Committee Description

-To provide policy direction and oversight and to deliberate and make recommendations on legislative matters relating to:
+To provide policy direction and oversight and to deliberate and make recommendations on legislativeclark matters relating to:

 planning and land use, including comprehensive planning, zoning, design, and land use regulations as well as incentive zoning and equitable transit oriented development; and